Historical On Call report

 As a supervisor, you might want to see details of your team members' on-call times so you can identify trends or coverage gaps, or so you can see how often a specific person has been on-call during a certain period.
 The Historical On Call report lets you export a spreadsheet (.xlsx file) containing up to 100 days' worth of historical data.

 The date when the report began collecting data depends on your region: for instances based in North America, there is no data available prior to February 1, 2020.
 For instances in the European and Asia-Pacific regions, there is no data available prior to January 1, 2020.
-Because large groups can't contain escalations or rotations, the Historical On Call report doesn't include data for groups with more than 200 members.
+Because large

 To export the Historical On Call report:

 - Navigate to the Groups tab, and then click Historical On Call.

 - Use the date pickers to set From and To dates, ensuring that the dates are no more than 100 days apart.

 - If you select dates that are more than 100 days apart, the From and To dates adjust automatically to stay within 100 days of each other.